- Overview

 Login to your Flex system and select Backup History from the System Settings menu.
 Click the download button next to any backup you like, although for the most recent backup, click the first button.
 The backups are compressed tarballs in gzip format.
 While this is a format common on Linux or other Unix-based systems, Windows and Mac OS both recognize this format and will be able to extract it.
 The backup file contains a directory structure and one file ending with .mysql, usually starting with the name of your company.
 For example, if your company is called Awesome AV, this file will more than likely be called awesomeav.mysql.
 Once the download is complete, extract the .mysql file and move it to a convenient location on your hard drive.

-Note that all backups provided by Flex provide dates and times in the time zone of the server, which for Cloud Hosted systems is Universal Coordinated Time (UTC).
+Note that all backups provided by Flex provide dates and times in the time zone of the server, which is Universal Coordinated Time (UTC).
 Make sure the machine you install MySQL on is set to UTC or the times on reports in your development environment may be off.
 In practice, this may not be a big deal since the times will be correct on reports once you upload them to Flex.
 If you can't live with this glitch in your development environment, you'll need to set your system to UTC or use a database server set to UTC.

 4. Initialize MySQL and Load Backup